 The Female Chef is a book that celebrates women at the forefront of modern food in Britain and the experiences that got them there.
-It brings together insightful interviews, original portraits and personal recipes.
-It is written by food writer Clare Finney, who we work closely with on our website copy.
+It brings together insightful interviews, original portraits and personal recipes and is written by food writer Clare Finney

-We're deligted to share head chef at Flor, Pamela Yung’s recipe for Mozzarella in Carrozza from the book here.
+We're delighted to share former head chef at Flor, Pamela Yung’s recipe for Mozzarella in Carrozza from the book here.

 ‘A snack food for the masses in much of southern Italy, mozzarella in carrozza is traditionally made with leftovers – dried slices of bread; yesterday’s mozzarella; the ever-present bowl of breadcrumbs that makes a cameo in nearly every dish in cucina povera, the food of Italy that speaks so dearly to me in its no-waste economy and elevation of simple ingredients.
 As a young cook in New York City, my post-shift, late-night appetite was often satiated at the (now-defunct) Lower East Side institution ’inoteca.
 My order would ALWAYS include their version of this southern Italian classic.
 I’ve decided to revisit that memory with our own version at Flor, with the cheeky addition of incredibly delicious ’nduja.’